Public Health BSc (Hons)Study level: Undergraduate

 The module aims to introduce you to, and prepare you for, the range of careers and employment options related to public health.
 You will seek to develop the skills, knowledge and behaviours which health employers expect graduates to demonstrate in order to maximise employability in a public health field.

 Year three aims to bring you to the level to enter the world of work by consolidating your knowledge and skills from year one and two.
-You could also work on a dissertation in an area of your interest, with the support of a mentor and your Academic Personal Tutor.
+You could also work on a dissertation in an area of your interest, with the support of a mentor.

 Leadership and Management for Health Care Professionals – 20 credits